t9md/atom-narrow/README.md

 - Use `n`, `p` in `read-only` mode.

-### I want `narrow:symbols` always shows up at right-most pane and don't want close.
+### I want `narrow:symbols` always shows up at right-most pane and don't want to close.

 1. Open `narrow:symbols`( or maybe you want to use `narrow:fold` )
 2. Move this `narrow-editor` by drag and drop to the place where you want.